 Have you read?

-Recycling carbon to make a new kind of soa
+Recycling carbon to make a new kind of soap

 “Through this guidance the demo cases can access and use the European expertise and knowledge on biogas project development and concurrently develop country-specific solutions.
 Thus these five demo cases shall serve as lighthouse projects within the respective country and even beyond and demonstrate the potential of biogas projects in helping to mitigate GHG emissions, increasing the share of RE and managing bio-waste – challenges all five countries are currently facing,” said van Laere.